+The Common Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the MLD MAC address, the MLD Capabilities, the EML Capabilities, the Link ID Info, and the Change Sequence subfields. (#1747, 1789, 2348)

-the MLD MAC address of the MLD with which the AP is affiliated by setting MLD MAC Address Present subfield of Multi-Link Control field of the Basic variant Multi-Link element to 1.
+NOTE – The presence of the subfields in the Common Info field is signaled via the Multi-Link Control field of the Basic variant Multi-Link element as defined in 9.4.2.295b.2 (Basic variant Multi-Link element). (#1747, 1789, 2348).

-The Link Info field of the Basic variant Multi-Link element carried in the (Re-)Association Response frame shall include one or more Per-STA Profile subelement(s), each of which contains the complete information (such as capabilities and operational parameters) of an AP affiliated with the AP MLD and corresponding to a link that is accepted by the AP MLD and requested by the non-AP MLD and shall set the Complete Profile subfield of the Multi-Link Control field of the Basic variant Multi-Link element to 1.
+If the non-AP STA requests one or more link(s) in addition to the link on which the (Re)Association Request frame is not transmitted for multi-link setup, the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include the Link Info field containing Per-STA Profile subelement(s).
+Each of these profiles contain the complete information of an AP affiliated with the AP MLD defined in 35.3.2.2 (Complete or partial per-STA profile) (#2125) and corresponding to a link that is requested by the non-AP MLD and shall indicate in the Status Code subfield of the Per-STA Control field of the Basic variant Multi-Link element the following: (#1875, 2514, 2596, 3202, 3219, 3244)

+— SUCCESS if the link is accepted.

+— The failure cause of not accepting the link if the link is not accepted.

+When the AP affiliated with the AP MLD cannot accept the link on which the (Re)Association Request frame was received, the AP shall treat the multi-link (re)setup as a failure and indicate in the Status Code field the reason for not accepting the link.
+Furthermore, the Link Info field of the Basic variant Multi-Link element carried in the (Re)Association Response frame shall include a Per-STA Profile subelement corresponding to each link that is requested by the non-AP MLD and that is not the link where the (Re)Association Request frame was sent, and shall set the Complete Profile subfield to 1 and shall indicate a status code that is not SUCCESS (0) in Status Code subfield of the Per-STA Control field of the Link Info field. (#2596, 3220)

-The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the corresponding AP that accepts a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.
+The Link ID subfield of Per-STA Control field of the Per-STA Profile subelement for the AP corresponding to a link requested by an STA of non-AP MLD with a non-AP MLD is set to the link ID of the AP of the AP MLD that is operating on that link.

-Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the (Re-)Association Request frame and the (Re-)Association Response frame shall not include another Basic variant Multi-Link element.
+Each Per-STA profile subelement included in the Basic variant Multi-Link element carried in the (Re)Association Request frame and the (Re)Association Response frame shall not include another Basic variant Multi-Link element.

 An STA affiliated with an MLD shall include a Basic variant Multi-Link element containing the MLD MAC address of the MLD with which the STA is affiliated in the Authentication frame that it transmits.

 TGbe editor: Please remove the following paragraph (moved to 35.3.1 (General))

-An STA, which is affiliated with an MLD, may select and manage its operating parameters independently from the other STA(s) affiliated with the same MLD, unless specified otherwise.